lmika/oaipmh/README.md

 - `-l`: Display a detailed listing.
 This will also display deleted identifiers, and will produce a summary of the number of metadata records to standard error.
 - `-R`: Use the ListRecords verb instead of ListIdentifiers verb.
 This is useful mainly for testing.
 - `-s`: Specify the set to retrieve.
-When not specified, uses the "default set" if one is defined (see Configuration) or list identifiers from all sets.
+Use '*' to list all sets.
+When not specified, the "default set" is used if one is defined (see Configuration).

 By default only active identifiers are displayed.
 To view deleted identifiers, use the `-l` flag.